 Changes in Arbitrations

 Arbitration Agreements – AB 51: Employers are now prohibited from requiring that employees enter into arbitration agreement as a condition of employment where the agreements cover California Labor Code or FEHA claims.
 This applies to all contracts entered into, extended or modified after January 1, 2020.
 However, the prohibition does not apply to post-dispute settlement agreements or negotiated severance agreements.
-Employers can still include optional arbitration agreements in their employment contracts as long as entering into the agreement is not a condition of employment.
-We suggest adding an “opt-out” provision to your existing or new arbitration agreements as of January 1, 2020.
+Employers can still have optional arbitration agreements in their employment contracts as long as entering into the agreement is not a condition of employment.
 Additionally, this law is likely to be challenged as preempted under federal law.
 We expect a great deal of uncertainty about this next year.
 Please contact us to discuss if you have questions about your agreement or intention to implement an agreement.

 Arbitration Fee Timeline– SB 707: If the party who drafted the arbitration agreement (which is typically the employer) fails to pay the fees and costs required to initiate the arbitration, or any fees or costs required to continue the arbitration, within 30 days after the due date, it will be considered a material breach of the arbitration agreement and the drafting party will be in default under the agreement.
 Courts are also authorized, and required, to impose monetary sanctions against the drafting party if costs or fees are incurred as a result of such a breach.